pinacai/PINAC_Workspace/backend/prompts/Email/Acceptance Email.md

 6. **Sign-off:**
    - Use a professional closing (e.g., "Best regards," "Sincerely,").
    - Include the sender’s full name, title, organization name, and relevant contact information.

-### Additional Guidelines:
-- Maintain a professional tone throughout the email, reflecting the company or organization's values.
-- Aim for clarity and conciseness, ideally keeping the email between 150-300 words.
-- Ensure high standards of grammar, punctuation, and spelling.
-- Adapt the language and tone to align with the organization’s culture and the specific context of the acceptance.

-After composing the email, briefly explain your structural and linguistic choices, ensuring they directly align with the user’s prompt and effectively fulfill the objectives of the acceptance communication.